The International Trade Law Review: Argentina

 Other than the trade defence instruments applied by Argentina within the framework of the WTO treaties, the Argentine government has implemented the rules and regulations discussed below, many of which will have effects on international trading by Argentina.

-iv Customs and the covid-19 pandemic
+v Customs and covid-19 policies

-According to WTO reports,6 Argentina has currently initiated 21 cases as complainant, mostly against the European Union, Chile and the United States in connection with various import barriers faced by Argentine agricultural products and biodiesel at those countries' ports.
+According to WTO reports,2 Argentina has initiated 21 cases as complainant, mostly against the European Union, Chile and the United States in connection with various import barriers faced by Argentine agricultural products and biodiesel at those countries' ports.
 On the other side of the coin, Argentina has been involved in 22 disputes as respondent, most of which were initiated by the European Union and the United States.
 They relate principally to measures taken by Argentina to protect the shoe industry, peaches and other agricultural products.
-Finally, Argentina is currently participating in 62 disputes as a third party.
+Finally, Argentina is currently participating in 65 disputes as a third party.

 There have been no new dispute settlements in the past year involving Argentina as correspondent.